salshukri/my-courses/Expert_systems.md

 Inference engines can be further categorized as

 + Forward chaining systems.
 Start with the premises and work forward to the consudion supported by those premisses.
-+ Backward chining.
++ Backward chaining.
 Start with a conclusion to be proven and wrok backward to the premises that would support the conclusion.

 ## CLIPS